QuantEcon/lecture-source-py/source/rst/numpy.rst

     for i in range(n):
         y[i] = np.sin(z[i])

-Because they act element-wise on arrays, these functions are called *vectorized functions*
+Because they act element-wise on arrays, these functions are called *vectorized functions*.

-In NumPy-speak, they are also called *ufuncs*, which stands for "universal functions"
+In NumPy-speak, they are also called *ufuncs*, which stands for "universal functions".

 As we saw above, the usual arithmetic operations (``+``, ``*``, etc.) also work element-wise, and combining these with the ufuncs gives a very large set of fast element-wise functions